ogicodes/stock-tracker/README.md

 ### Challenge

-I wanted to chalenge my self and see if I could build a fullstack web app in one week.
-But to make things interesting I would build an app about a subject i have no knowledge of and would do it all using TypeScript, Next.js and Prisma.
+I wanted to challenge my self and see if I could build a fullstack web app in one week.
+But to make things interesting I would build an app about a subject I have no knowledge of and would do it all using TypeScript, Next.js and Prisma.
 Due to the time constraint I knew I would only be able to get the MVP (Minimum Viable Product) done.
 For this reason I kept my features simple and used the ShadCN Ui library for the front end.

 ### Features

-- **New User:** I want to create an account so that I can securely log in and access my online closet.
+- **New User:** I want to create an account so that I can securely log in and crete a stock portfolio.
-- **Registered User:** I want to log in and log out so that I can securely access my personal wardrobe and outfit suggestions.
+- **Registered User:** I want to log in and log out so that I can securely access my portfolio.

 - **User Interface:** I want an intuitive and visually appealing interface so that I can easily navigate through the app and enjoy using it.
-- **Responsive Design:** I want the app to be responsive and work well on both web and mobile devices
+- **Responsive Design:** I want the app to be responsive and work well on both web and mobile devices.

 - **Add and remove stocks**: Easily add new stocks to your portfolio and remove existing ones.
 - **Live stock prices**: The app fetches up-to-date stock prices from a real-time financial API.